tooheavy/exceptions4c/doc/README.md

 # exceptions4c

+{% hint %}
-> Bring the power of exceptions to your C applications
-> with this tiny, portable library.
+Bring the power of exceptions to your C applications with this tiny, portable library.
+{% endhint %}

 ## An exception handling framework for C